kdgdkd/seXtouch/README.md

 6. Sixth knob allows to choose between scales.
 Some scales are predefined in MIDImod, some directly on the json, feel free to tinker.
 7. Seventh knob is the global transposition.

-E. The sixth push button is to send a stop signal to the clock (if, as MIDImaster, can at a time be master clock and receive transport signals)
+E. The sixth push button sends a stop signal to the clock (if, as MIDImaster, can at a time be master clock and receive transport signals)
 F. The seventh push button is to send a start signal to the clock.
 G. The eight push button reinitalizes everything.